Other projects

 • InDesign

-The Brief
+The process

-The Actors Circle Berlin lettering Behind Closed Doors title Behind Closed Doors title centered
+Behind Closed Doors title The Actors Circle Berlin lettering Behind Closed Doors title centered

-"Blackout" by David Coyle
+A play by David Coyle

 A public figure hiding an addiction — wine poured, bottles accumulating, the performance of control slowly unravelling.

-"Woman/Body" by Roberta Sgariglia
+A play by Roberta Sgariglia

 A woman alone with herself — the private, often painful relationship between a person and their own body.
+Written by my sister, Roberta Sgariglia.

-"666" by Alex Casadio
+A play by Alex Casadio

 A troubled relationship with a dying mother — an unmade bed, an IV tower, and the unbearable intimacy of illness.